-When switched on, the device is in measuring mode.
-The current measurement values are always shown in measurement mode (Fig. 5).
-Depending on the application, measurements will have to be saved or started and then stopped (see Section 3.2.12).
+When switched on the device is in measuring mode.
+In measuring mode, the current readings are always displayed (Fig. 5).

+Depending on the application, the measurement will have to be saved or started and then stopped (see section 3.2.12).

-Danger of death due to operating signal failure When the device is used as a gas warning device (Warning %LEL and Warning ExTox applications), an operating signal must always sound in measuring mode.
-If the operating signal fails, the device is not safe to use.
+Risk to life from operating signal failure

+When the device is used as a gas warning device (Warning %LEL and Warning ExTox applications), an operating signal must always sound in measuring mode.
+If the operating signal does not sound, the device is not safe to operate.

-- Stop using the device immediately. - Move away from explosive areas or toxic or low-oxygen atmospheres immediately.
+- Stop using the device immediately. - Leave explosive areas or areas with a toxic or low-oxygen atmosphere immediately.